Setting up two-factor authentication

 Manage Access Tokens, add a

-Make sure you save the generated token in a safe place, because it will not be shown again.
+Make sure you keep the generated token in a safe place, because it will not be shown again.

-When asked for your password, just supply the token.
+When asked for your password, just enter the token.

-You can create as many token as you like: one for each computer, one for each Git client, one for each session... you decide!
-You can also revoke tokens at any time by pressing the red
+You can create as many tokens as you'd like: one for each computer, one for each Git client, one for each session... you decide!
+You can also revoke tokens at any time by pressing